emsesp/docs/docs/index.md

 ## New Features coming soon in v3.5

 The next major release v3.5 is in development.
-One major new enhancement is the multi language support and we currently have translations for the WebUI and device entities in German, Dutch, French, Swedish, Polish and Norwegian.
-Check out the demo here.
+One major new enhancement is the multi language support and we currently have translations for the WebUI and device entities in German, Dutch, French, Swedish, Polish and Norwegian plus a new customization feature to change the entities that get displayed and sent to home automation systems.

-You can also rename each entity directly from the Web customization page to your own liking, which removes the need to use 'friendly names' in Home Assistant for example.
+See a [live demo](https://ems-esp.derbyshire.nl/) and the full list of features in the [change log](Version-Release-History#350-current-development-version).

 We are looking for volunteers to help translate to other languages so if you want to help please get in contact with us on Discord.

-See [change log](https://github.com/emsesp/EMS-ESP32/blob/dev/CHANGELOG_LATEST.md) for a complete list of new features, changes and bug fixes.

-## Breaking Changes :warning:
+### :warning: Breaking Changes in v3.5 :warning:

 !!! warning